 In most cases, respiratory infections such as cold and flu are reduced with sufficient vitamin D.

-5. It promotes healthy pregnancy.
+5. Vitamin D promotes healthy pregnancy.

 Pregnant women need more vitamin D, and a lack of it can influence maternal conditions such as hyperparathyroidism, gestational diabetes mellitus, and pre-eclampsia.

 It also increases the risk of low birth weight, delayed ossification, and enlarged cranial size for fetuses.